weaponsforge/adventofcode/src/2024/2024-12-10/README.md

 ### `scores.ts`

-- Finds valid hiking trails (trailheads) from a point coordinate in a 2D array starting `0` and ending in `9` symbol and calculates the scores for each trailhead.
+- Finds valid hiking trails (trailheads) from a point coordinate in a 2D array starting with `0` and ending in `9` symbol and calculates the scores for each trailhead.